Iterable/iterable-swift-sdk/README.md

 If you are already using in-app messages, then you will have to make the following changes to your code:

 1. `spawnInAppNotification` is no longer needed.
-In-app messages will be displayed automatically without needing any code changes.
+In-app messages will be displayed automatically.
 Remove all `spawnInAppNotification` calls.
 2. Stop polling for in-app messages.
 The SDK will issue a callback using `config.inAppDelegate` [as explained above](#overriding-whether-to-show-or-skip-a-particular-in-app-message).
 3. Remove 'IterableAPI.getInAppMessages()' call and use `IterableAPI.inAppManager.getInAppMessages()` instead.